stevearc/overseer.nvim/doc/guides.md

         return {foo = {"bar", "baz"}}
       end,
       ---@param result table A result table.
+      on_preprocess_result = function(self, task, result)
+        -- Called right before on_result.
+Intended for logic that needs to preprocess the result table and update it in-place. end,
+      ---@param result table A result table.
       on_result = function(self, task, result)
         -- Called when a component has results to set.
 Usually this is after the command has completed, but certain types of tasks may wish to set a result while still running. end,